 Service Asset Management Plans (SAMPs) are fundamental to the success of this strategy.
+To be effective they rely upon the senior managers of the services in those buildings to be really clear about their service operating model and how accommodation can be used most efficient and effectively.
 They forge the link and ensure collaboration between the key drivers of service delivery and the asset led transformation engendered through the Corporate Landlord model.
 The following areas will be targeted to support the strategies objectives.
 The strategy sets the need to review and challenge as appropriate:

-- Service area short, medium and long term vision and objectives
+- Service area short, medium and long term vision and objectives.

-- Property condition
+- Property condition.

-- Property suitability
+- Property suitability.

-- Current and confirmed capital projects
+- Current and confirmed capital projects.

-- Planned maintenance programme
+- Planned maintenance programme.

-- Reactive maintenance incidents and response times
+- Reactive maintenance incidents and response times.

-- Running costs including energy usage
+- Running costs including energy usage.

-- Income
+- Income.

-- Property title
+- Property title.

-- Opportunities to co locate with internal and external partners
+- Opportunities to co locate with internal and external partners.

+- Carbon performance and climate change resilience.